top of page

 Who Is This For?

-This session is ideal for sign language interpreters at any stage who want to strengthen their decision-making and improve how they reflect the meaning, tone, and intent of the source language — especially in more complex or layered interpreting scenarios.
+This session is suitable for interpreters at any stage who want to deepen their understanding of meaning-based work and improve how they manage more complex or layered messages.

 CPD Points